Genomic data visualisation and manipulation using Python (DVMP02)

 Other payment options are available please email firstname.lastname@example.org

-Cancellation policy: Cancellations are accepted up to 28 days before the course start date subject to a 25% cancellation fee.
-Cancellations later than this may be considered, contact firstname.lastname@example.org Failure to attend will result in the full cost of the course being charged.
-In the unfortunate event that PRinformatics must cancel this course due to unforeseen circumstances a full refund for the course will be credited.
-However PRinformatics cannot be held responsible for any travel fees, accommodation or other expenses incurred to you as a result of the cancellation.
+PLEASE READ – CANCELLATION POLICY: Cancellations are accepted up to 28 days before the course start date subject to a 25% cancellation fee.
+Cancellations later than this may be considered, contact email@example.com.
+Failure to attend will result in the full cost of the course being charged.
+In the unfortunate event that a course is cancelled due to unforeseen circumstances a full refund of the course fees (and accommodation fees if booked through PR informatics) will be credited.
+However, PR informatics will not be held responsible/liable for any travel fees, accommodation costs or other expenses incurred to you as a result of the cancellation.
+Because of this PR informatics strongly recommends any travel and accommodation that is booked by you or your institute is refundable/flexible and to delay booking your travel and accommodation as close the course start date as economical viable.

 The workshop is delivered over nine half-day sessions.
 Each session consists of roughly a one hour lecture followed by two hours of practical exercises, with breaks at the organiser’s discretion.
 Each session uses examples and exercises that build on material from the previous one, so it’s important that students attend all sessions.
 The last session will be kept free for students to work on their own datasets with the assistance of the instructor.